The Priddy Foundation

 Governance and Leadership

 The foundation's board has expanded significantly since its founding, incorporating non-family trustees alongside family members.
-Under Robert T. Priddy's stewardship (late 1970s-1998), the organization underwent dramatic expansion in both board size and financial assets.
+Under Robert T. Priddy's stewardship (late 1970s-1998), the organisation underwent dramatic expansion in both board size and financial assets.

 Application Process & Timeline